prysmaticlabs/documentation/website/docs/wallet/withdraw-validator.md

 **Q: I set my `withdrawal_credentials` but I am not fully withdrawn.
 How do I fully withdraw?**

 A: Full validator withdrawals require your validator to exit first, as exits do not happen automatically.
 You will need to submit a voluntary exit by following our documentation [here](exiting-a-validator.md).
 Once your validator exits, it will no longer need to perform its responsibilities after some time (there can be a delay if the validator is part of a sync committee or recently slashed) .
-The ordering of requests for setting withdrawal credentials or exiting does not matter, once a validator has both its withdrawal credentials updated as well as in an exited state funds will automatically be added to the chosen execution address when processed. **note:** this process will take sometime as withdrawals, full or partial, are processed at a rate of at most 16 validators per block.
+The ordering of requests for setting withdrawal credentials or exiting does not matter, once a validator has both its withdrawal credentials updated as well as in an exited state funds will automatically be added to the chosen execution address when processed. **note:** this process will take some time as withdrawals, full or partial, are processed at a rate of at most 16 validators per block.

 **Q: My keys were compromised, can I still withdraw?**